eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### A workload is ready to delete when all of its inter-workload dependencies are fulfilled
+#### An inter-workload dependency is ready to delete when all of its inter-workload dependencies are fulfilled
 `swdd~workload-ready-to-delete-on-fulfilled-dependencies~1`

 Status: approved

-When the workload state of all inter-workload dependencies of a workload fulfill their `DeleteCondition`, then the Workload is ready to delete.
+When the workload states of all workloads fulfill the respective `DeleteCondition` of an inter-workload dependency, then the inter-workload dependency is ready to delete.

 Tags:
 - WorkloadScheduler